immannan/elasticsearch/md/Lab_4.md

 }
 ```

-We modified the original query, which found the top categories, with an
-additional query (highlighted in the preceding query in bold).
-We added
-a query, and inside that query, we added a term filter for a specific
-customer that we were interested in.

 This type of query, when used with any type of aggregation, changes the
 context of the data on which aggregations are calculated.
 The